Adrien Closmenil: Career

 Closmenil progressed into the European Le Mans Series in 2025, piloting the new Ligier JS P325 at the renamed CLX Motorsport alongside Theodor Jensen and bronze Paul Lanchère.
 Having taken pole for the season-opening Barcelona round, Closmenil secured the win by passing Matthieu Lahaye with an hour to go and holding off Gillian Henrion during the final two laps following a safety car restart.
 He repeated this feat in Le Castellet, claiming a dominant pole position and winning after leading during the final stint.
 Closmenil's success continued at that year's Road to Le Mans event, where he and Theodor Jensen drove a guest entry for CLX: after Jensen progressed from ninth to fifth in the opening laps, Closmenil came out second following the pit stops.
 He chased down Hadrien David and soon passed him to take victory in race 1.
 Imola saw Jensen earn his maiden ELMS pole position, before Closmenil and his teammates overcame an early penalty to win for a third time.
 Another Jensen pole followed at Spa, though the race proved to be tricky, as the CLX crew served multiple penalties.
 Closmenil still managed to claw his way back to third, though his attempt to close in on second-placed Ian Aguilera was ended when he suddenly went off and subsequently stopped the car after being recovered to the track.
 This was rendered irrelevant at Silverstone, where a dominant performance allowed Closmenil, Jensen, and Lanchère to win the championship with a race to spare.
 Closmenil inherited his third pole of the year at Portimão when the RLR MSport entry was disqualified, before the team closed out a commanding campaign with their fifth victory from six races.

+In 2026, Closmenil moved up to CLX Motorsport's LMP2 programme in the European Le Mans Series, partnering fellow LMP3 graduates Jensen and Aguilera.